Message-Passing State-Space Models: Improving Graph Learning with Modern Sequence Modeling: Message-Passing State-Space Model

 which implements a GCN with a residual connection.
 Then $\Y_2 $ is passed as an input to the next \model{} block, which yields a similar update rule, effectively constructing a deep GCN.
 However, we note that if $k\geq 2$, then an \model{} block deviates from the standard GCN processing.

-\paragraph{Final SSM heuristics.} If the GSO is the identity matrix $(\A=\I)$, then stacking $s$ \ourmethod{} blocks with one recurrence each $(k=1)$ results in a deep MLP of depth $2s$.
-This feedforward architecture is graph-agnostic, and it can be made resilient to vanishing and exploding gradient issues through standard deep learning heuristics such as residual connections \cite{he2016deep} and normalization layers \cite{vaswani2017attention}, with dropout being employed as a regularization technique to support the learning of robust hierarchical representations \cite{srivastava2014dropout}.
-In our deep \ourmethod{} architecture, we apply these heuristics between \ourmethod{} blocks, following established practices in SSMs \cite{gu2021efficiently,mamba}. \Cref{app:ablations} presents an ablation study tracing the incremental impact of each SSM heuristic on graph representation learning, progressing from a plain GCN to a deep MP-SSM architecture.
-Finally, we discuss the complexity and runtimes of \ourmethod{} in \Cref{app:complexity_runtimes}.
+\textbf{Final SSM heuristics.} If the GSO is the identity matrix $(\A=\I)$, then our \ourmethod{} resutls in a multi-input multi-output SSM.
+This architecture is graph-agnostic, and it can be made resilient to vanishing and exploding gradient issues through standard deep learning heuristics such as residual connections \citep{he2016deep} and normalization layers \citep{vaswani2017attention}, with dropout being employed as a regularization technique to support the learning of robust hierarchical representations \citep{srivastava2014dropout}.
+In our deep \ourmethod{} architecture, we apply these heuristics between \ourmethod{} blocks, following established practices in SSMs \citep{gu2021efficiently,mamba}. \cref{app:ablations} presents an ablation study tracing the incremental impact of each SSM heuristic on graph representation learning, progressing from a plain GCN to a deep MP-SSM architecture.
+Finally, we discuss the complexity and runtimes of \ourmethod{} in \cref{app:complexity_runtimes}.